Skip to main content

 Rebecca Frazier is a New York City based director, choreographer and teaching artist.

 Rebecca frequently choreographs for screen, including the award winning short films “Reverie” and “Dream No 37,091”.
-She’s also choreographed music videos for recording artists, including Poonam Singh’s debut single “Sick and Tired”, and her work is featured in the upcoming film “Nyctophobia”.
+She’s also choreographed music videos for recording artists, including Poonam Singh’s debut single “Sick and Tired”, and her work is featured in the film “Nyctophobia”.
+Rebecca choreographed the parody music video “When You’re a Jet”, featured on Sour Pickles TV’s Youtube channel.

-Rebecca is on the full time faculty at Steps on Broadway, the guest faculty at Broadway Dance Center, and has taught for conventions and studios around the country.
+Rebecca is on the full time faculty at Steps on Broadway, and has taught at Broadway Dance Center, and at studios and conventions around the country.